jama5262/jiffy/doc/README.md

     ..add(3, "hours")
     ..subtract(30, "minutes"); // Returns a Jiffy instance
 ```
-`jiffy` variable returns a Jiffy instance.
-Now to get the date time, you can call it with the following methods
+Now `jiffy` variable returns a Jiffy instance.
+To get the date time, you can call it with the following methods
 ```dart
 jiffy.format(); // 2019-10-20T19:00:53.090646
 // or